Division No. 15, Manitoba

-Census Division No. 15 (Western Manitoba) is a census division located within the Westman Region of the province of Manitoba, Canada.
+Census Division No. 15 (Neepawa) is a census division located within the Westman Region of the province of Manitoba, Canada.
 Unlike in some other provinces, census divisions do not reflect the organization of local government in Manitoba.
 These areas exist solely for the purposes of statistical analysis and presentation; they have no government of their own.

 The economy of the region is based on agriculture, livestock and hog processing.
-The population of the area based on the 2006 census was 21,417.
+The population of the area based on the 2021 census was 23,304.
 Also included in the division are the main reserves of the Birdtail Sioux First Nation, the Keeseekoowenin Ojibway First Nation, and the Rolling River First Nation.